d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

-Suppose that $W$ is the weights and $u$ is the bias of a MLP, we could formally express this dense layer as follows:
+Suppose that $W$ is the weights and $u$ is the bias of a MLP, we could formally express the dense layer as follows:

 $$h[i, j] = u[i, j] + \sum_{k, l} W[i, j, k, l] \cdot x[k, l] =  u[i, j] +
 \sum_{a, b} V[i, j, a, b] \cdot x[i+a, j+b].$$